Here’s how long tax refunds take and what you can do to solve common tax refund delays.

-To get your tax refund faster, file your tax return as soon as possible.
+To get your tax refund faster, file your income tax return as soon as possible.

 How should you file?

 Paper returns have a longer processing time in normal times.
 That’s because the IRS enters them by hand.

 How should you request your refund?

-The IRS has faster processing for direct deposit versus checks.
+The IRS has faster processing for direct deposits versus checks.
 In addition, you don’t need to wait for the check in the mail and then go to the bank to deposit your check.